instruqt/hcl-examples/README.md

 ## Work in progress

+> [!WARNING]
-The following examples are still being worked on, or work has not yet started.
+> The following examples are still being worked on, or work has not yet started.

 ### Certificates